mynameisvinn/EmailParser/README.md

 # emailparser
-while simple for humans, removing signature blocks is actually quite a challenging task for machines. by automatically identifying and removing signature blocks, emailparser should streamline large-scale email analysis.
+while simple for humans, identifying and removing signature blocks is actually quite a challenging task for machines. by automatically identifying and removing signature blocks, emailparser streamlines large-scale email analysis.

 ## example
 here is a sample email.